“The more I use my strength in the service of my vision the less I am afraid...”

 Executive Director

-Elida is a Southern California native, she received a Bachelor’s of Arts in Communications and Spanish from the University of California, Los Angeles and a Master’s of Public Health, with a concentration in Community Health Sciences, from the UCLA Fielding School of Public Health.
+Elida is the proud daughter of Mexican and Central American parents.
+A Southern California native, Elida is also a double Bruin, receiving a Bachelor of Arts in Communications and Spanish from the University of California, Los Angeles, and a Master of Public Health, with a concentration in Community Health Sciences, from the UCLA Fielding School of Public Health.
 Prior to working with the Arts for Healing and Justice Network she worked as a research assistant for the UCLA Department of Medicine on the RISE project, which examined adolescent risky behavior.
-Currently, Elida serves as the Executive Director of the Arts for Healing and Justice Network overseeing program evaluations, the creation of a shared theory of practice, on-going trainings for members and county agencies, in addition to managing daily operations.
+Currently, Elida serves as the Executive Director of the Arts for Healing and Justice Network responsible for overseeing all aspects of the organization including the strategic visioning and financial sustainability of the AHJN.
 Elida was also selected as a 2016-2017 Arts for LA Activate fellow, completing the Arts Education track.
-Her passion lies in helping and advocating for underrepresented and vulnerable populations.
+Her peer-reviewed article, "Health Implications of Housing Assignments for Incarcerated Transgender Women" was published in the American Journal of Public Health.
+Besides fighting for social justice, Elida enjoys reading and watching scary movies with her partner and two cats.

 Photo credit: Sylvanus Leone